AdrianRo147/dsa-library/README.md

 cmake --build build
 ```

-To run tests you can start output binary with `--test` argument
+To run tests you can start output binary

 ```
-./build/out --test
+./build/out
 ```

 For detailed documentation about library structures and algorithms see [Wiki](https://github.com/AdrianRo147/dsa-library/wiki/Library-Documentation)